Peace negotiations in the Russo-Ukrainian war (2022–present): Ukrainian offensives and Russian annexations (August 2022–January 2023)

 The four Ukrainian provinces that Russia annexed in September 2022, despite them not being under full Russian control.
 Putin demanded Ukraine recognize Russian sovereignty over these provinces as a condition for peace talks.

 Ukraine began a counteroffensive in Kherson on 29 August 2022 that culminated in the Liberation of Kherson that November, alongside a successful counteroffensive in Kharkiv that began in September.
 In September, Ukraine rejected a peace plan proposed by Mexico, and Zelenskyy addressed the UN General Assembly, laying out five "non-negotiable" peace conditions: "just punishment" of Russia, protection of life by "all available means allowed under the UN charter", restoring security and territorial integrity, foreign security guarantees for Ukraine, and determination for Ukraine to continue in self-defense.
 Zelenskyy said he saw little chance for peace talks unless Russia withdrew from Ukraine.
-On 30 September, Russia announced the annexation of four Ukrainian oblasts—Donetsk, Luhansk, Zaporizhzhia, and Kherson—though it did not did not fully control any of them.
+On 30 September, Russia announced the annexation of four Ukrainian oblasts—Donetsk, Luhansk, Zaporizhzhia, and Kherson—though it did not fully control any of them.
 In response, Ukraine applied for NATO membership and Zelenskyy announced that Ukraine would not hold peace talks with Russia while Putin was president, signing a presidential decree declaring negotiations with Putin "impossible".

 After October 2022 missile strikes on Ukraine, China and India expressed concern and called for de-escalation and dialogue.
 Erdoğan said that Putin "is now more open to possible peace talks" and Ukraine "was not rejecting such peace talks"; Russia said it was ready for renewed dialogue, but Ukraine said it did not believe Russia was truly committed to peace and that it sought only a break to rebuild its military capabilities for future attacks.
 In October, Elon Musk suggested a peace settlement in which Ukraine would permanently cede Crimea to Russia and assure its continued water supply, drop its bid to join NATO, and submit to UN-supervised referendums on the future of the Russian-annexed territories.
 Russia welcomed the proposal, though Zelenskyy rebuffed it as "pro-Russia".